-Rising tourism hurting our environment - watchdog
+How tourism is 'eroding' NZ's world-famous environment

 Tourism's changing face

-"Tourism is often seen as an environmentally benign form of economic development.
-This, together with it being so closely interwoven with the wider economy, has probably shielded it from the scrutiny attached to other industries such as agriculture," Upton said.
+Upton said tourism had often been seen as an "environmentally benign" form of economic development.

+And it was this, together with it being so closely interwoven with the wider economy, that had probably shielded it from the scrutiny attached to other industries such as agriculture.

 His report found the biggest change had come with the number of people drawn to iconic sites – and this was rising with population growth and technological development.

-While the Government had been heavily involved in developing and operating tourism infrastructure and services, in more recent times, its role had shifted to a focus on international marketing and oversight.
+While the Government had historically been heavily involved in developing and operating tourism infrastructure and services, in more recent times, its role had shifted to a focus on international marketing and oversight.

-Since the 1990s, especially, the Government had progressively had "a more hands-off" approach to management – while overseas tourist numbers have climbed from around a million in 1990 to 3.8 million today.
+Since the 1990s, especially, the Government had progressively had "a more hands-off" approach to management – while overseas tourist numbers climbed from around a million in 1990 to 3.8 million today.

-Over that period, expenditure from overseas tourists rose from $2.3 billion to $16.2 billion today – making it our largest source of export earnings.
+Across the same period, expenditure from overseas tourists rose from $2.3 billion to $16.2 billion today – making it our largest source of export earnings.

 Upton's report singled out various strategies and targets that had propelled this growth; among them, Tourism New Zealand's goal in the 1990s to draw three million tourists by 2000, and the wildly-successful 100% Pure New Zealand campaign.